 Destiny has three classes that roughly conform to the classic Warrior, Mage, Rogue stereotypes: Titan, Warlock, and Hunter.
-Each class also has specialisations, or subclasses - we've seen six so far, but many players are confident the game will launch with nine.
+Each class also has specialisations, or subclasses - nine in total.

 The new subclasses are the Titan Sentinel, the Warlock Dawnblade, and the Hunter Arcstrider.
 Each has an elemental affiliation (Sentinels are Void elemental, Dawnblades are Solar, and Arcstriders are Arc).
-They join the returning Hunter Gunslinger, Titan Striker, and Warlock Voidwalker.
+They join the returning Hunter Gunslinger, Titan Striker, and Warlock Voidwalker, the original three subclasses.

 Each subclass also has a skill tree with perks to tweak all these abilities, plus passive effects - you can see the Gunslinger's in the image above.
 This allows you to further hone your role on the battlefield.

-For a full breakdown of the six subclasses revealed so far, skill trees and all, check out our Destiny 2 class guide.
+For a full breakdown of all nine subclasses, skill trees and all, check out our Destiny 2 class guide.

 Destiny 2 activities

-The worlds of Destiny 2 will be filled with a variety of activities, quests, and events to keep you occupied.
+The worlds of Destiny 2 are filled with a variety of activities, quests, and events to keep you occupied.
 These are broadly split into four categories: story missions, strikes, raids, and open-world activities.

 The campaign is Destiny 2's early game.
-When you're done, you'll move on to strikes - meatier missions designed to be completed in teams of three.
+When you're done, you move on to strikes - meatier missions designed to be completed in teams of three.
 They feature puzzles and boss fights, and take roughly 30 to 40 minutes depending on the difficulty.
-The toughest strikes, Nightfalls, might take longer still, though this screengrab shows they're now available in two difficulties.
+The toughest strikes, Nightfalls, take longer still, though they're now available in two difficulties.
 In form and function, strikes are similar to dungeons in any other MMO: they drop a lot of loot, and are integral to the mid-game 'gear grind' through which you'll prepare for the raid.